Architecture¶

 ModeEngine¶

-The engine (src/invisiblebench/evaluation/mode_engine.py) loads two config
+The engine (src/invisiblebench/evaluation/mode_engine.py) loads the canonical

 For each check the engine: